 With that in mind, the question is how can channeling be avoided, at least most of the time?
-We will go through the fundamentals of leveling and tamping and add in few tips and tricks taken from our very own Craft of Espresso book.
+We will go through the fundamentals of distribution and tamping and include a few tips and tricks.

 Tamping establishes a coffee bed that’s uniform and free of cracks and fissures.
 If you tamp well, the coffee bed puts up uniform resistance to the significant force of pressurized brewing water for an even extraction.

 Hold your portafilter firm and level on the tamp mat or stand (it’s important that the portafilter basket is flat, and that you are not tamping at an angle).
 Grasp your tamper as if you are shaking hands with a doorknob, and apply light, even, and equal force to the coffee bed.
 Use the sides of your thumb and forefinger to gauge if the tamper is level with the basket’s rim.
-You need not be overly forceful – comfortable and firm is best.
-Some baristas then polish the tamp by lightly spinning the tamper – a matter of style, not necessity.
+The amount of pressure is not nearly as important as your consistency and ability to keep the tamp perfectly level.
+You need not be overly forceful – comfortable and firm are best.
+Some baristas then polish the tamp by lightly spinning the tamper – a matter of style, not a necessity.
 Wipe away any grinds that have fallen on the ears of the portafilter and basket rim.

 Give it a whirl and if you have questions give our team a call!